Kriaa89/VivaFit/readme.md

 - The app prompts the user to enter their weight once a week via a dashboard reminder or notification.
 - Each weight entry is stored with a timestamp, allowing for historical tracking.
 - Graphs and charts visually display weight trends over time, highlighting progress toward target weight goals.
-- The app compares current weight entries against user-set goals and displays percentage progress (e.g., “You’ve lost 4% of your target weight!”).
+- The app compares current weight entries against user-set goals and displays percentage progress (e.g., "You've lost 4% of your target weight!").
 - Feedback or recommendations are provided based on the weight trend, with positive reinforcement for progress or suggestions for plan adjustments if progress stalls.

 9️⃣ Smartwatch Integration